 Art Owen's words apply here.
-A sparse grid approach is the right choice when the function to be integrated is known to be polynomial, or to have bounded derivatives up to the order of the rule we are applying.
+A sparse grid approach is the right choice when the function to be integrated is known to be smooth or to have bounded derivatives up to the order of the rule we are applying.

-In those cases, a sparse grid can extract extra information from the function values, to provide an answer that is exact for polynomials, and highly accurate for other smooth functions.
+In those cases, the precision of a sparse grid extracts extra information from the function values, to provide an accurate answer with efficiency.